By the time men reach their 50s or 60s, it is almost inevitable that they will experience difficulties related to their prostate gland.

 - Frequent nighttime awakening to urinate

-- A strong and frequent urge to urinate, even when only a small amount of
+- A strong and frequent urge to urinate, even when only a small amount of urine is present

 - Chills, fever, low back pain, or body aches